Spinnner/RssReuters/README.md

 In	this	project	I created	tab	bar	application	with	2	tabs.

-The	first	tab	present	the	following	information:
+The	first	tab	presents	the	following	information:
 • My	name
 • The	current	Date	and	Time	(should	be updated	dynamically	every	second)
 • An	Empty	label